 Yalobusha Review is a journal of new writing, founded in 1995 and operated by the graduate writing program at the University of Mississippi.
-We seek to showcase work that alters or subverts mainstream forms of expression–work that is, in a broad sense, experimental, though that takes many forms.
+We seek to showcase work that alters or subverts mainstream forms of expression–work that is, in a broad sense, experimental, though that can take many forms.
 We believe the reading experience should be a kinetic one, and to that end, we favor art that has its own source of energy, drawn from tonal individuality, linguistic texture, and above all, a sense of exploration.

-Poetry Editor • Eric Delp
+Poetry Editor • Marina Greenfeld

-Fiction Editor • Bailey Moorhead
+Fiction Editor • Vinh Hoang

 Andrew Dally built the website.